 Because in Aladdin: The Return of Jafar he's now bound by the rules of the genie, Jafar can't kill Aladdin himself.
 This forces him to rely on proxies and indirect assassination attempts where he technically doesn't lay a finger on Al.

-Before that, in the original film, when Aladdin is drowning, Genie shakes his head back in forth in a nod, takes it as a "yes", and rescues him.
+Before that, in the original film, when Aladdin is drowning, Genie shakes him back and forth, unable to help Aladdin because he can't help his master unless they wish for Genie to do so.
+Aladdin's head bobs down, Genie takes it as a "yes", and rescues him.

-When stuck in the Cave of Wonders, Aladdin goads the Genie into blasting him and Abu out of there.
-They stop at a oasis and talk about the wishes.
-When Genie states he already used up one, Aladdin states he didn't wish to be out of there.
-The Genie did that all on his own in a show of power.
-The Genie is forced to consent.
+When stuck in the Cave of Wonders, Aladdin goads the Genie into blasting him and Abu out of there by saying that if the Genie "can't even bring people Back from the Dead," there's no way that he could get Aladdin and Abu out.
+When they stop at a oasis, Genie states Aladdin already used up a wish, but Aladdin counters that he didn't wish to be out of there; Genie did that all on his own in a show of power.
+Genie is forced to consent.

 Monsters University uses this in the second event of the scare games, wherein the teams had to catch a flag without being caught by the librarian.
 However, there is only one rule: Don't get caught.
 While every team moves as silently and out-of-sight as possible, Oozuma Kappa manages to win by dividing their team to intentionally cause as much noise as possible so that the librarian will not look at Sully who just sprinted towards the flag without regards for how much noise he was making or how the flag was actually captured during the ruckus.
 The announcers even admit that the only rule is "Don't get caught" and their win was legit, since they technically did not actually get caught until after they had won.